 Additionally, KORE provides a low-cost opportunity to deliver services built and hosted on our network-independent, multi-tenant MVNE platform.
 We offer a network that provides stability, scalability, redundancy and control, as well as management and monitoring the entire operation of provided services 24/7.

 Want to learn more about what KORE can do as an MVNE?
-We’ve got great information to guide in the practical steps to becoming an MVNO.
+Check out this great information in the practical steps to becoming an MVNO.

 KORE keeps you up to date on all things IoT.